cheoljoo/leverage-3x/README.md

 # Leveraged Investment Analysis Tool

-A Python tool for analyzing daily 10,000 KRW investments in 3x and 4x leveraged S&P 500 (SPY) and Nasdaq 100 (QQQ) products, with automatic convergence signal detection.
+A Python tool for analyzing daily 10,000 KRW investments in 3x and 4x leveraged S&P 500 (SPY) and Nasdaq 100 (QQQ) products, for strategic investment decisions.

 ## Introduction